The recycling process starts with the segregation process at the starting point. Image source: Ministry of Housing & Local Government

 Neighbouring Singapore recorded a 56% recycling rate last year and the Philippines at 12% while Malaysia’s northern neighbours Thailand boasted almost a 50% cycling rate in 2008

-Another source on the net reveals that most of the developed countries have almost 50% or higher recycling rate compared to Malaysian’s 5% (it may have improved by 0.0001% in 2010 but we will never know for sure).
+Another source on the net reveals that most of the developed countries have almost 50% or higher rates compared to Malaysian’s 5% (it may have improved by 0.0001% in 2010 but we will never know for sure).

 MNI reveals that for every 10 newspaper sold, 6 are recovered through recycling.
 Although percentage wise, it looks impressive (60%), it still means 128,000 tonnes (2.55 million trees) going to the waste.

 To tell you the truth, I am not surprised why this is happening.